qihongl/MVPA_tutorial/README.md

 # MVPA_tutorial
 MVPA tutorial - Rogers lab brain imaging unit

 I am organizing the brain imaging unit at the <a href = "http://concepts.psych.wisc.edu/" > Knowledge and Concepts Lab</a>, directed by Professor Tim Rogers.
 This is a tutorial (in progress) that introduces people to MVPA methods.

-To tackle the <a href = "https://en.wikipedia.org/wiki/Underdetermined_system">underdeterminacy</a> of neuroimaging data without pre-defining ROIs, I will focus on sparse methods, such as Logistic LASSO.
+Neuroimaging data analysis is usually <a href = "https://en.wikipedia.org/wiki/Underdetermined_system">underdetermined</a>.
+For example, a typical fMRI data might has 100,000 features (voxels) with only a few hunderds of training examples (stimuli presented).
+To tackle this issue of underdeterminacy while fitting the whole brain model (i.e. without pre-defining ROIs), we tend to use sparse methods, such as the Logistic LASSO, which will be the main focus of this tutorial.

+### The Brain Imaging Unit - Meeting
-You can access the <a href = "https://github.com/QihongL/MVPA_tutorial/wiki/0.-Schedule">meeting schedule</a> from the wiki page.
+- You can access the <a href = "https://github.com/QihongL/MVPA_tutorial/wiki/0.-Schedule">meeting schedule</a> from the wiki page.

+- Where and when: Wednesday 4pm at Psych 634

 ### Tutorial Content
 1. <a href = "https://github.com/QihongL/MVPA_tutorial/wiki/1.-L1-vs.-L2-penalty">Understand L1 versus L2 penalty</a>